 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If you experience pain, pressure or discomfort in the center of your chest or in your arms, back, jaw, neck or stomach — along with shortness of breath, a cold sweat, nausea, fatigue or lightheadedness — for at least five minutes, call 9-1-1.
+If you experience new or unexplained pain, pressure or discomfort in the center of your chest or in your arms, back, jaw, neck or upper stomach — along with shortness of breath, a cold sweat, nausea, fatigue or lightheadedness — for at least five minutes, call 911.

 But when chest aches and pains are fleeting, it’s often something different.

 Dr. Rimmerman emphasizes that the symptoms of heart attack or angina can vary greatly from person to person.
 Some people experience no symptoms at all.
 Others experience crushing chest pain.
-Still others may feel only arm discomfort.
+Still others may feel only arm, throat or jaw discomfort.

-“Regardless of the site of the discomfort, people typically can’t find a position that relieves the pain,” writes Dr. Rimmerman.
-“Nor do they find relief by ingesting liquids, popping antacids, or taking deep breaths.”
+“Regardless of where the pain is, people typically can’t find a position that relieves the pain,” Dr. Rimmerman says.
+“Nor do they find relief by taking a drink of water, popping antacids or taking deep breaths.”